HENNESSY PHOTO CO.

 The Acerage – Lafayette, CO – this venue is absolutely stunning, with panoramic views of the mountains, ample parking, and in house catering and cider from Stem Ciders (because they own it!), it’s a new venue that can host 40 to upwards of 300 with a full buyout

-Mountain Area Venues
+Alternative Mountain Town Wedding Venues

-Obviously saving some of the best for last, here’s some of my favorite mountain wedding venues that I just absolutely adore for your non-traditional Colorado wedding.
 These venues range all over the mountain ranges, so make sure to do your research before booking, and maybe pair with your favorite Colorado wedding photographer and planning assistant (aka, me) to help navigate if booking in these areas is going to be the best fit (since some mountain venues can be difficult when it comes to securing additional vendors, travel fees, and overall experience options for your guests while in town).

 The Spires Ranch